vandana21-sr/quiz-app/README.md

 Option to restart the quiz and try again.
 #Live demo
-You can try the app here quiz-appgame.netlify.app
+You can try the app here https://quiz-appgame.netlify.app